 Center for Women Students

 204 Boucke Building

 CWS offers information, referrals, and advocacy for sexual assault victims.
 Information regarding academic options following a sexual assault is also available through the center.
-Call to make an appointment.
+Please call to make an appointment.

 Off-Campus - Women's Resource Center

 140 West Nittany Avenue

 The Centre County Women's Resource Center is a community agency with a 24-hour hotline staffed with volunteers who are trained to help you through the process of dealing with the emotional, legal, and medical issues of sexual assault.
 They can accompany you to the hospital and court proceedings.
 They also provide information, short-term counseling, referrals for longer-term counseling, and support groups for women who have been victims of sexual assault and incest.